beet-software/dorm/dorm_sync/README.md

 dorm_sync composes dORM engines into a unidirectional primary-to-replica setup.

 The primary handles all reads and application writes.
-Finite reads can use a client-provided fallback policy when the primary is unavailable.
+Finite reads use a portable fallback policy for unavailable or timed-out primaries; applications can provide a custom policy.
 Writes are recorded as exact change sets and delivered to replicas through an injectable at-least-once outbox.
 Streams stay connected to the primary and distributed transactions are not provided.